 - Both cards will cost 50 points each if you still hold them in your hand at the end of the round so it is best to know when to hold onto them and when to get rid of them.

-- Try to hold onto the Wild card as long as you are able.
+- Try to hold onto the Wild card as long as you are able and not use it so soon for it may be wasted.
 Wild cards can be used at any point in the game no matter what has been played.

 - If another player is low on cards and it seems they will definitely be the one saying Uno, get rid of your Wild or Draw Four Wild cards as soon as possible.
 You want to give them as little points as you can.